Signed in as:

 - Avoided cost: $ 7.5 billion (37,500 people @ $200,000 each).

-- Recidivism rate 25%.
+- Recidivism rate goal: 25%.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.